Venkat-D-Maddala/capstone/README.md

 - Sharing our work with stakeholders and improving based on feedback

 ## File Info
-- `Project Report Group 5.docx`: Our full report with all findings and visuals
+- Our full report with all findings and visuals
 - Dashboards and models will be added soon

 ## References